ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Neuroplasticity Link: The constant, structured effort sustained under this intentional friction (the Alpha-Function) is the engine that drives the cumulative neuroplastic change needed for genuine transformation.

 ### 3. Operationalizing the Core Formula: P(alpha) = (S\_e \* S\_t) / \|D-C\|
-The new documents provide precise technical and psychological specifications for the formula's variables and their management.
+The new documents clarify the qualitative meaning of the formula’s variables and how they are managed in practice.
 |                                           Variable/Component |                                                                                                                                                                                                                                                                                                                      New Insight/Mechanism |                                                                                                                                                           Link to Complete Model |
 |:-------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |                                                         \*\* |                                                                                                                                                                                                                                                                                                                                        D-C |                                                                                                                                                              (Challenge Gap)\*\* |